wahid-shuvo/TrackTasks/README.md

-# This task scheduler application can track all types of daily tasks.
+# Task Sceduler
-# This project is developed using React for frontend and Json-server for the backend.
+- This project is developed using React for frontend and Json-server for the backend.

 To run the frontend UI, please use the following command: